 Sarcoidosis may lead to a number of ocular pathologies.

-Uveitis is the Inflammation of the uvea, a structure composed of (from anterior to posterior) the iris, ciliary body and choroid.
+Uveitis is inflammation of the uvea, a structure composed of (from anterior to posterior) the iris, ciliary body and choroid.

 Panuveitis describes inflammation of the entire uveal structure.

-Skin manifestiations are seen in around 25% of patients with sarcoidosis
+Skin manifestations are seen in around 25% of patients with sarcoidosis

 A number of rashes may be seen:

 Hypercalcaemia is seen in around 15% of cases.
 This occurs due extra-renal synthesis of calcitriol causing 1-α hydroxylation of 25-hydroxyvitamin D and so increased levels activated vitamin D. This leads to increased levels of calcium.

 Renal disease may occur but is rarely clinically relevant.
 Significant renal disease sometimes occurs secondary to hypercalcaemia which may cause nephrocalcinosis.
 Granuloma formation can lead to interstitial nephritis but this is rarely of significance.